gregggrose/gregggrose/README.md

 # Gregg Grose

 Hello, my GitHub profile was established to help with tutorials and learn GitHub/Markdown.
-Eventually, it will become a showcase of my knowledge and skills.
+Eventually, it will showcase my knowledge and skills.

 - 📫 How to reach me:
     - [Email me](mailto:gregg.grose@gmail.com?subject=Hello%20from%20GitHub!)